thetlwinlwin/dota2_stat/README.md

 - refactor the dark and light theme.
 - sorting list was moved out from the ui layers and used "compute" function.
-- convert heroStats and recents state notifier provider to future provider.
+- convert idstats, heroStats and recents state notifier provider to future provider.
-- idStat remains the same.
+- the biggest drawback of converting to futureprovider is that there are loading everywhere.

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials,